Matt Covington: Other pursuits

 Covington has also participated in cave exploration expeditions to Peru (2004), Sumatra (2000), the Purificacion area of Northern Mexico (2000, 2001), Grotte des Chamois in France (2011), Lukina jama in Croatia (2011), to caves in Wulong County China (2012), to glacier caves of Nepal and Svalbard.

+In 2025, he was featured in a CNN article regarding Grant Hardin’s escape from the high-security Calico Rock prison in northern Arkansas.
+He explained, that with over 1500 caves in northern Arkansas, Hardin could easily be camped within the caves.